laravel/docs/configuration.md

 Notice that you do not have to specify _every_ option that is in the base configuration file, but only the options you wish to override.
 The environment configuration files will "cascade" over the base files.

-Next, we need to instruct the framework how to determine which environment it is running in.
-The default environment is always `production`.
-However, you may setup other environments within the `bootstrap/environment.php` file at the root of your installation.
-In this file you will find an `$app->detectEnvironment` call.
-The array passed to this method is used to determine the current environment.
-You may add other environments and machine names to the array as needed.
+Next, tell Laravel how to determine which environment it is running in.
+The default is always `production`.
+However, you may setup other environments within the `bootstrap/start.php` file, under `$app->detectEnvirontment`.
+You may add environments as needed.

     <?php